11ty/11ty-website/src/docs/plugins.md

 };
 ```

 If you want to run some user code before your plugin’s configuration function is run, you can instead export an object.
 Prefer using the above syntax unless you need this behavior.
+For an example of how this is used, see the [syntax highlighting plugin](https://github.com/11ty/eleventy-plugin-syntaxhighlight/blob/23761d7fd54de0312040520175959327b1a0ab9b/.eleventy.js#L10)

 {% codetitle "fancy-plugin.js" %}